tanveery/recaptcha-net/README.md

 TagPrefix="cc1" %>
 ```

-Then at the desired line in the same file add the Recaptcha control as follows:
+Then at the desired line in the same file add the reCAPTCHA control as follows:

 ```
 <cc1:Recaptcha ID="Recaptcha1" PublicKey="Your site key"